-(CNN) -- Here's a look at what you need to know about Liberia, a Western African nation which borders the North Atlantic Ocean, and lies between Sierra Leone and Cote d'Ivoire.
+(CNN) -- Here's a look at Liberia, a West African nation which borders the North Atlantic Ocean, and lies between Sierra Leone and Cote d'Ivoire.

 About Liberia: (from the CIA World Factbook) Area: 43,000 square miles (111,369 sq km); a little larger than Tennessee